keptn/lifecycle-toolkit/dashboards/grafana/README.md

 # Grafana Dashboards for the Lifecycle Toolkit

-This folder contains the Grafana dashboards for the Keptn Lifecycle Toolkit.
+This folder contains the Grafana dashboards for the Keptn.

 ## Installing the dashboards